Youth incarceration in the United States: The Maryland campaign to Close Cheltenham

-The Cheltenham Juvenile Detention Center in Cheltenham, Maryland was one of the nation's most infamous prisons for boys.
+The Cheltenham Juvenile Detention Center in Cheltenham, Maryland was prisons for boys.
 Started in 1872 as the House of Reformation for Colored Boys, Cheltenham was home to a wildly overrepresented population of minority youth.
 But the racial injustice inside the notorious prison was not what ultimately led to its demise.

 The conditions at Cheltenham were deplorable.
 Overcrowded and understaffed, Cheltenham was also flagged by fire safety inspectors as one of the least safe buildings in the state.
 The antiquated prison structure—each cell had to be individually unlocked, and at times prison staff could not present keys to some cells—was also the site of an enormous amount of brutality and violence.

 Local citizens in the Maryland Juvenile Justice Coalition developed the Maryland Campaign to Close Cheltenham in 2001.
 The campaign involved parents of incarcerated youth, youth activists, and faith leaders from across the state.
 Through a targeted media campaign to shift public opinion, the campaign succeeded in passing legislation through the annual budget to phase out and close Cheltenham, and to increase state spending on community-based alternative programs for youth offenders.